ElektraInitiative/libelektra/doc/help/kdb-editor.md

 - `/sw/elektra/kdb/#0/current/editor`:
   The default editor, if no `-e` option is given.
   Defaults to `/usr/bin/sensible-editor`, `/usr/bin/editor` or `/usr/bin/vi` if the key does not exist.

-- `/sw/elektra/kdb/#0/current/namespace`:
-  Use the specified namespace in case the provided key does not already have a namespace.
-  If the key does already have a namespace, this option does nothing.

 ## EXAMPLES